w3c/tv-ggie/GGIE.Identity.UC.Requirements.md

     true (legal) identity and to specific PII under the control of the owner of the pseudonym.<sup>[4](GGIE.Identity.UC.Requirements.md#4)</sup>

-9. Link(s) between pseudonyms and to specific PII already linked to it under control of the user must be able to be modified or eliminated under the owner’s control.<sup>[5](GGIE.Identity.UC.Requirements.md#5), [6](GGIE.Identity.UC.Requirements.md#6)</sup>
+9. Link(s) between pseudonyms and to specific PII already linked to them, under control of the user, must be able to be modified or eliminated under the owner’s control.<sup>[5](GGIE.Identity.UC.Requirements.md#5), [6](GGIE.Identity.UC.Requirements.md#6)</sup>

 10. Pseudonyms may use a 3rd party service to assign and/or maintain